 General Dimensions and Blade Details

 The full size Griptilian has an overall length of 8″, a 3.45″ blade, weighs 3.25 ounces, and is made in the USA.
-This isn’t a small knife, but Benchmade has managed to keep the weight down (mostly due to the handle design which I will cover below).
-The Mini Griptilian has a a 2.9″ blade, an overall length of 6.78″ and a weight of 2.56 ounces.
+This isn’t a small knife, but Benchmade has managed to keep the weight down.
+By way of comparison, the Mini Griptilian has a a 2.9″ blade, an overall length of 6.78″ and a weight of 2.56 ounces.

 Depending on whether you are looking at the thumb hole version or the thumb stud version the knife will have either a sheepsfoot blade with a thumb hole or a drop point blade.
 Both blade shapes come in 154CM stainless steel and both blade types will have a long hollow ground edge with plenty of belly.
 The drop point edge is very attractive to me, so that is what I ended up purchasing.
 It has a swedge that finishes in a fairly stout tip – good for piercing tasks.
 The knife was extremely sharp out of the box.
 All in all this is a very nice blade which is great for EDC chores.

-Handle, Ergonomics and Pocket Clip
+Handle, Ergonomics, and Pocket Clip